 Guarding your Personal Information

-Paragon National Bank recommends that you take the following precautions to guard against the disclosure and unauthorized use of your account and personal information.
+Paragon Bank recommends that you take the following precautions to guard against the disclosure and unauthorized use of your account and personal information.

 - Never provide personal information (including full Social Security Numbers or account and credit card information) over the phone unless you have initiated the call and know with whom you are speaking.